 If you are pregnant it is possibly best not to have an MRI scan unless it is urgent.
 Although it is believed to be safe, the long-term effects of strong magnetic fields on a developing foetus are not yet known.

-We collaborate with an imaging service which makes use of open MRI technology that performs the scanning in a less confined space that can lessen claustrophobia and anxiety.
+We collaborate with an imaging service which makes use of Open MRI technology: the scanner is in a less confined space lessening claustrophobia and/or anxiety.
+If you are concerned, talk to the specialist who will discuss some sedation choices with you at the time of the procedure.

 Suite 2, 117a Harley Street, London W1G 6AT